6 smart reasons to pay your credit card bill before it’s due

 5. Paying your credit card early means paying off your debt faster

 This is helpful in a couple of ways.
 First, if you are paying down your balance sooner, it reduces the amount of interest you will be charged, bringing your total expense down.
-Secondly, if your cash is going to pay off your bills rather than add to them.
+Secondly, your cash is going to pay off your bills rather than add to them.

 6. Paying your credit card early means you are less likely to forget about it